Operation Time: Reception

-Andrew Pixley and Julie Rogers of Starburst magazine note the "cryptic" nature of the Mysterons' threat to "kill time", humorously remarking that it could "[suggest] they'll be passing a few hours playing cards or watching Oprah."
-They also consider the "rather graphic" electrocution of the reconstructed Magnus to be one of the series' more violent moments.
+Andrew Pixley and Julie Rogers of Starburst magazine noted the "cryptic" nature of the Mysterons' threat to "kill time", humorously remarking that it could "[suggest] they'll be passing a few hours playing cards or watching Oprah."
+They also considered the "rather graphic" electrocution of the reconstructed Magnus to be one of the series' more violent moments.

-Noting that the episode "expands on the mythology of the Mysterons", writer Fred McNamara credits "Operation Time" for its "precise delivery [...] pushing the world of Captain Scarlet to new levels whilst also acting as a confident episode in its own right, with a clear beginning and end."
-He criticises some elements of the story, calling Captain Magenta's solving of the Mysteron riddle "as frustrating as it is hilarious" given that while other Spectrum captains have been posted to major cities to scout for threats, Magenta makes the connection to Tiempo from a mere newspaper on Cloudbase.
-McNamara also expresses dissatisfaction with the fact that nothing of the other captains' assignments is shown, a move he states was "probably due to the limited running time" and the constraints of the "TV format".
-In the episode's favour, McNamara praises the characterisation of Captain Black and Dr Magnus, describing the former as "deliciously evil" while hunting down the original Magnus and believing the latter to be unusually well developed for a Mysteron victim.
-He also commends Ken Turner's direction, calling the car chase "fantastically executed in terms of pace and its visuals" and noting that the regular use of close-ups gives the episode a "claustrophic" feel.
+In his book Spectrum is Indestructible, Fred McNamara gave "Operation Time" a broadly positive review.
+Noting that it "expands on the mythology of the Mysterons", he praised the episode for its "precise delivery [...] pushing the world of Captain Scarlet to new levels whilst also acting as a confident episode in its own right, with a clear beginning and end."
+He criticised some elements of the story, calling Magenta's solving of the Mysteron riddle "as frustrating as it is hilarious" given that while other Spectrum captains have been posted to major cities, Magenta makes the connection to Tiempo from a newspaper on Cloudbase.
+McNamara also expressed dissatisfaction with the fact that nothing of the other captains' field assignments is shown, writing that his was "probably due to the limited running time" and format constraints.
+In the episode's favour, he praised the characterisation of Captain Black and Dr Magnus – describing the former as "deliciously evil" while hunting down the original Magnus, and latter unusually well developed for a Mysteron victim.
+He also commended Turner's direction, calling the car chase "fantastically executed in terms of pace and its visuals" and noting that the regular use of close-ups gives the episode a "claustrophobic" feel.
+In a later article, he ranked "Operation Time" among the best episodes of Captain Scarlet, finding it superior to its follow-up, "Spectrum Strikes Back".
+Comparing the episode to a "sci-fi medical drama-thriller", he praised its "quietly tense, character-driven" story and the "memorable" Magnus, who "[offers] us an intriguing insight into how temperamental Mysteron agents can become."